-The underlying hardware platform, certified by BSI under reference BSI-DSZ-CC-1136-V3-2022 (previously certified with the identifier BSI-DSZ-CC-1040), which resulted in a new logical configuration R4.
-It should be noted that the new configuration R4 of the hardware platform is not be used by this TOE, JCOP 4 on SE050M.
+The underlying hardware platform, certified by BSI under reference BSI-DSZ-CC-1136-V3-2022 (previously certified with the identifier BSI-DSZ-CC-1040), which resulted in a new logical configuration R4 that comes with Crypto Library v0.7.7.
+Based on the new hardware platform configuration R4, a new composite TOE configuration was introduced for this re-certification of JCOP 4 SE051, namely JCOP 4 SE051 v4.7 R3.02.11.

-In addition, the DRG.4 claim was clarified in [ST] and the guidance documents, and the list of sites related to the JCOP development was refreshed along with the associated site audit results.
+In addition, the DRG.4 claim was clarified in [ST] and the guidance documents, the list of sites related to the JCOP development was refreshed along with the associated site audit results, the guidance documents were updated to reflect the new JCOP configuration and to incorporate other clarifications.

 The security evaluation reused the evaluation results of previously performed evaluations.
-A full, upto-date vulnerability analysis has been made, as well as renewed testing.
+A full, up-to-date vulnerability analysis has been made, as well as renewed testing.